Iran national cricket team: History

 Cricket was introduced in Iran in the 1920s and 1930s by the British who were working in the oil industry but it ceased when the oil industry was nationalised in 1951.
 Cricket was reintroduced in the early 1990s by Iranians who had studied abroad.
 Iran joined the Asian Cricket Council in 2003.
 Iran's men's cricket league was established in 2014 with eight teams as participants and Chah Bahar became the first winners.
 In the same year, women's cricket league was also established which was won by Mashhad.

-Following their admission to the International Cricket Council, they made their international debut at the 2004 ACC Trophy, and played in the tournament again in the 2006 tournament.
+Following their admission to the International Cricket Council, they made their international debut at the 2004 ACC Trophy, and played again in the 2006 tournament.
 On both occasions, they failed to progress beyond the first round.
 With the separation of the ACC Trophy into Elite and Challenge divisions, following their performance at the 2006 ACC Trophy Iran have since competed in the Challenge divisions in both 2009 and in the 2010 competition, finishing in the firth place on both occasions.

-2018-Present
+2018–present

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Iran and other ICC members after 1 January 2019 will be a full T20I.
+Therefore, all Twenty20 matches played between Iran and other ICC members after 1 January 2019 have the full T20I status.

 Iran played their first T20I against UAE on 23 February 2020 during the 2020 ACC Western Region T20.

 As of 1 January 2024, Iran is ranked 106th in T20I Rankings by the ICC.